 Since 2016 Cristina has been a member of the Executive Board of the Spanish Association of Young Researchers (‘Asociación de Jóvenes Lingüistas’), and is on the Editorial Board of the journal Estudios interlingüísticos.
 She is also officially accredited by the Instituto Cervantes as DELE examiner, levels C1&C2.

-This session Cristina has taught a course on Aprendizaxe de linguas en contextos multilingües (Lugo Campus).
-Currently she is away at the Department of English of University College London, on a three-month research stay (1 March-31 May) funded by MECD grant EST17/00189; her advisor at UCL is Professor Bas Aarts.
+Last spring Cristina was away at the Department of English of University College London, on a three-month research stay (1 March-31 May) funded by MECD grant EST17/00189; her advisor at UCL was Professor Bas Aarts.

 Department of English and German